 - On my days off I enjoy working out.
 Originally, I was very skinny, but as a result of constant exercise, I am a bit bigger now.
 Because tattooing is a job that requires sitting and working for a long time, I believe that steady physical fitness management is essential.
 I think that exercise is an indispensable element in life for a stable life both in terms of my health and professionally.
 I think that one of the strengths of exercise is that, along with improving your body, you can calmly settle your distracted mindset when you exercise.

-As always, my main life goal is to enjoy as much the happiest time possible with myself and the people I love.
+As always, my main life goal is to enjoy the happiest time possible with myself and the people I love.
 Money eventually disappears, but the time you don't spend with your loved ones never comes back.
 I will try to do my best not to regret the time I did not spend with the people I love at the end of my life.

 Do you have plans that you want to share?

-Comments (1)
+Comments (0)